qgis/QGIS-Documentation/source/plugins/plugins_offline_editing.rst

 persons are working simultaneously on the same datasets, it is difficult to merge the edits by hand, even if people don’t change the same features.

-The |offline_editing_copy|:guilabel:`Offline Editing` Plugin automates the synchronisation by copying the content of a datasource (usually PostGIS or WFS-T) to a spatialite database and storing the offline edits to dedicated tables.
+The |offline_editing_copy|:sup:`Offline Editing` Plugin automates the synchronisation by copying the content of a datasource (usually PostGIS or WFS-T) to a spatialite database and storing the offline edits to dedicated tables.
 After being connected to the network again, it is possible to apply the offline edits to the master dataset.

 **Using the plugin**